 Reaction & Thoughts:

-Fast-paced, no-holds-barred melodrama splendidly directed by Lloyd Bacon (42nd Street).
+Fast-paced, no-holds-barred melodrama splendidly directed by Lloyd Bacon (42nd Street and Knute Rockne, All American).
 In typical Warner Bros. fashion, the story was taken directly from the headlines of the day.
 It’s based on gangster “Lucky” Luciano’s sensational 1936 trial.
 Although the script by Robert Rossen (All the King’s Men and The Hustler) and Abem Finkel toys with facts, there are enough nuggets of truth here to make the movie of high topical interest.

 Marked Woman has also been the subject of much analysis because it is one of the few gangster films told from the perspective of female characters and that alone makes it interesting.